eigentaylor/eigentaylor.github.io/_posts/2026-01-19-practicalapproval.md

 Every system has its trade-offs, and destroys some information about voter preferences.
 On one hand, we want to maximize expressiveness of what the voter can express, but we also need to balance that with practicality.
 In that end, we have to decide which information is most important to preserve, and what information we are willing to destroy.

-- Plurality requires the voter to pick only one candidate they (supposedly) want the most, throwing out all other information about alternatives they would have preferred or find acceptable.
+- Plurality requires the voter to pick exactly one candidate to provide support, throwing out all other information about alternatives they would have preferred, find acceptable, or even *like*.
 - Ranked methods get the *ordinal* information about preferences, but fail to capture intensity or acceptability.
 A voter who ranked A > B > C cannot express if they would find B acceptable or not.
 We can only know that they prefer A more than B, and B more than C.
 - Cardinal methods with more than two possible scores (like Score voting) are ambiguous about what the scores mean.
 Is a 3/5 candidate "acceptable" or not?
 Different voters may interpret the scores differently.
 - Approval voting requires the voter to split the candidates into exactly two tiers: which are "acceptable" (approved) and which are "not acceptable" (not approved).
 This collapses all the information of their potentially nuanced preferences into a binary choice for each candidate.